CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: CloudFix

 \subsection{Prompt Generator}

 Once the \textit{Fault Localizer} identifies the faulty statements $s$ within $P$, we format the results into a structured natural language prompt for the LLM.
-The\textit{ Prompt Generator} receives the fault localization report, the list of request specifications $R$, and the policy $P$.
+The\textit{ Prompt Generator} receives the Fault Localization report, the list of requests $R$, and the policy $P$.
 It then structures them into a format suitable for LLMs.
 We annotate the prompts with the iteration number and the accuracy obtained from the \textit{Goal Validator} to provide contextual feedback to the LLM.
-In this work, we consider two types of prompts: Base and Fault Localization-Guided. \paragraph{\textbf{Base Prompt}} This is the simplest prompt we employ to simulate a real-world scenario where an engineer has access only to a policy and requests.
-It consists of the policy that needs to be repaired in accordance with the must-allow and must-deny list specifications. \paragraph{\textbf{Fault Localization Guided Prompt}} We construct this prompt by first identifying the requests that each statement in a policy misclassifies.
-This augments the base prompt by providing the LLM with detailed information that maps specific failures to their root causes within the policy using an SMT-based fault localization report.
+In this work, we consider two types of prompts: baseline and Fault Localization guided. \paragraph{\textbf{Baseline prompt}} This is a simple prompt we employ to simulate a real-world scenario where an engineer has access only to a policy and requests.
+It consists of the faulty policy that needs to be repaired in accordance with the must-allow and must-deny requests. \paragraph{\textbf{Fault Localization guided prompt}} We construct this prompt by first identifying the requests that each statement in a policy misclassifies.
+This augments the baseline prompt by providing the LLM with detailed information that maps specific failures to their root causes within the policy using an SMT-based Fault Localization report.
 Figure \ref{prompt} illustrates an example.
-The prompt includes the policy, the must-allow and must-deny requests, and a fault-localization finding that indicates the error type, the failed requests, and the responsible statements for the failure.
+The prompt includes the policy, the must-allow and must-deny requests, and a Fault Localization report that indicates the error type, the failed requests, and the responsible statements for the failure.
+The complete prompts used in our experiments are provided in the accompanying artifact repository (see Section~\ref{sec:data}).